-Mount Sinai grad student, 25, named to Forbes '30 Under 30' in Science and HealthcareDecember 20th, 2012 in Medical research
+Mount Sinai grad student, 25, named to Forbes '30 Under 30' in Science and HealthcareDecember 20, 2012 in Medicine & Health / Medical research

 Jillian Shapiro, a third-year graduate student at the Icahn School of Medicine at Mount Sinai, has been named to the second annual Forbes "30 Under 30" list in "Science and Health."
 The honorees "reflect the way that the health care landscape is transforming for the better, opening up to revolutionary new ideas and new approaches," according to the editors of Forbes.